ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 _Note: 'Bin width', 'Shade Zones' and 'Show in Zones' are also available in the drop down area on the upper border of the graphics view pane._

+***

 ![Distribution - Ride Metrics] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Distribution - Ride Metrics.jpg)

+When choosing 'Ride Metrics' you can select both X-Axis and Y-Axis metrics from the provided lists.
+Besides the metrics the only other parameter is the `Color` for drawing and the `Bin width` (like before).

 ## Summary

 ## Date Range Selection